 Setting Realistic Goals and Deadlines

-Once you’ve identified the tasks worth finishing, setting realistic goals and deadlines is the next step.
+Once you’ve identified the tasks worth finishing, the next step is to set realistic goals and deadlines.
 Breaking down large tasks into smaller, more manageable steps can make them less intimidating and increase the likelihood of completion.
 Setting specific, time-bound goals provides clarity and motivation, making tracking progress and staying focused easier.

 Strategies to Overcome the Habit of Leaving Things Unfinished